crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

 ## I need to whitelist a specific event pattern

-For example, I don't want to disable the simulation mode for a scenario nor removing it, but it trigger false positive when i access the admin panel of my website.
+For example, I don't want to disable the simulation mode for a scenario nor remove it, but it triggers false positives when i access the admin panel of my website.

 I can then whitelist the admin panel URLs and so keep the scenario: